The Christmas Pages

 Mashed rutabaga

-Approx. 1 kg rutabaga, water, pepper, salt, cooking juices from the "pinnekjøtt"
+You will need approx. 1 kg rutabaga, water, pepper, salt, cooking juices from the "pinnekjøtt".

 Peel and slice the rutabaga and cook it until tender in lightly salted water.
 Drain off the excess water.
 Pour 1/4 cup of cooking juice from the "pinnekjøtt", add salt and pepper and mash the rutabaga.
 You can use milk instead of cooking juices, then you should add a tablespoon of butter, too.